devartgr/joomla-devart-gallery/README.md

 DevArt Image Gallery is a modern Joomla 6 gallery package built for stable image gallery management, legacy gallery compatibility, migration workflows, and lightweight frontend rendering.

-It is designed for editorial, magazine, and high-traffic Joomla websites that need a clean, secure, reliable, and migration-friendly gallery workflow without unnecessary frontend bloat.
+It is designed for editorial, magazine, newspaper, portal, and high-traffic Joomla websites that need a clean, secure, reliable, and migration-friendly gallery workflow without unnecessary frontend bloat.

+Version 1.0.11 introduces the new Thumbnail Cache system, significantly improving gallery performance by serving optimized thumbnails while preserving original gallery images.

 ---